-If a married individual and named insured dies, disappears, or is judicially declared incompetent Then for Current RY Premium Subsidy Eligibility And for Subsequent RY Premium Subsidy Eligibility and spouse is SBI, has a share in crop, and the named insured's share does not convert to an estate or is not legally transferred to a person other than a spouse, the policy remains under the named insured until the end of the current CY and the named insured must have timely filed Form AD-1026 for the RY or signed the applicable conservation compliance certification statement, the policy is changed to the surviving spouse's name for the subsequent CY and they must have timely filed Form AD-1026 for the RY or signed the applicable conservation compliance certification statement.
+If a married individual and named insured dies, disappears, or is judicially declared incompetent Then for Current RY Premium Subsidy Eligibility And for Subsequent RY Premium Subsidy Eligibility and spouse is an SBI, has a share in crop, and the named insured's share does not convert to an estate or is not legally transferred to a person other than a spouse, the policy defaults to the surviving spouse and the original named insured must have timely filed Form AD-1026 for the RY or signed the applicable conservation compliance certification statement, the surviving spouse must have timely filed Form AD- 1026 for the RY or signed the applicable conservation compliance certification statement.
 30 days or less before the cancellation date and spouse is not an SBI, spouse does not have a share in the crop, or the named insured's share converts to an estate or is legally transferred to a beneficiary other than the spouse, the policy remains under the named insured until the end of the current CY (unless canceled prior to the cancellation date - see Para.
-231B) and the named insured must have timely filed Form AD-1026 for the RY or signed the applicable conservation compliance certification statement, the policy is canceled as of the cancellation date and if the spouse submits a new Application for the subsequent CY, they must have timely filed Form AD-1026 for the RY or signed the applicable conservation compliance certification statement. more than 30 days before cancellation date and spouse is not an SBI, spouse does not have a share in the crop, or the named insured's share converts to an estate or is legally transferred to a beneficiary other than the spouse, the policy is canceled and if the spouse submits a new Application by the SCD, the spouse must have timely filed Form AD-1026 for the R or signed the applicable conservation compliance certification statement, If the spouse will continue coverage under the new policy for the subsequent CY, they must have timely filed Form AD-1026 for the RY.
+231B) and the named insured must have timely filed Form AD-1026 for the RY or signed the applicable conservation compliance certification statement, the policy is canceled as of the cancellation date and if the spouse submits a new Application for the subsequent CY, they must have timely filed Form AD-1026 for the RY or signed the applicable conservation compliance certification statement. more than 30 days before cancellation date and spouse is not an SBI, spouse does not have a share in the crop, or the named insured's share converts to an estate or is legally transferred to a beneficiary other than the spouse, the policy is canceled and if the spouse submits a new Application on or before the SCD, the spouse must have timely filed Form AD-1026 for the R or signed the applicable conservation compliance certification statement, if the spouse will continue coverage under the new policy for the subsequent CY, they must have timely filed Form AD-1026 for the RY.